libavg/libavg/sphinxdoc/animation.rst

             :param keepAttr:

-                If this parameter is set to :keyword:`True`, the animation doesn't set the attribute value when starting.
+                If this parameter is set to :py:const:`True`, the animation doesn't set the attribute value when starting.
 Instead, it calculates a virtual start time from the current attribute value and proceeds from there.

         .. py:method:: isRunning

-                Returns :keyword:`True` if the animation is currently executing.
+                Returns :py:const:`True` if the animation is currently executing.

     .. autoclass:: AnimState(name, anim, nextName="")